Skip to Content

 However, I’m in zone 7b and some herb survive the winter but there’s no guarantee.

-Frozen basil is great added to soups or chili recipes during the winter.
-See more details here.
+Frozen basil is excellent added to soups or chili recipes during the winter.
+See more details on preserving herbs for off-season enjoyment.

 In addition, to floral arrangements, delicious recipes and yummy spices, you can see how to use your fresh herbs to make Botanical Art and Free Herb Centerpiece ideas.